-I'm using 'open-ended' questions - get people to tell their stories in their own words.
-Record the interviews, transcribe them, then weave a study around their words - this study, this Baysiders.
+It was a Wednesday late-afternoon in Baytown, in October 1977.
+I was on my way back to Baytown, bringing my abstract sociological concerns to a study of late 20th century working class life in the town.
+I'll be using 'open-ended' questions - get people to tell their stories in their own words.
+Record the interviews, transcribe them, then weave a study around their words - this study, this Carnival of Voices.
 The main question I needed to ask is one I know it is impossible to ask them directly - it has been ground into me that I mustn't lead - but the question of how they were experiencing life and labour after leaving school?

 I was aware of more abstract issues: labour at the mercy of the international market, the IMF technocrats 'invited in' by Denis Healey, chancellor of the Exchequer.
 The Tories vying for power under a woman spouting an economic ideology in which working class people are no longer recognized as a significant political force.
 But Baytowners are just living - those sorts of questions may be debated in the clubs and pubs, sometimes at home between men and wives and children.
-But people just live - this researcher has to be subtle - let their own words lead to the experiences I sense that they may be undergoing.
-I had the age-old question that C. Wright Mills put about the 'sociological imagination' - could I move back and forth hermeneutically between everyday lives and the large structures that, in convoluted ways, condition those lives?
-Where were my sympathies, with the research or with the subjects?
+But people just have to live.
+That age-old question that C. Wright Mills put about the 'sociological imagination' - could I move back and forth between everyday lives and the large structures that, in convoluted ways, condition those lives?

-So, it was threatening rain, the end of a winter's doleful day.
+It was already threatening rain, the end of a winter's doleful day.
 I associate such days with Baytown, like it had to rain at funerals or be sunny at weddings, the pathetic fallacy, and I wanted to be anywhere and somewhere else.
-It was Baytown past I'd spent my youth getting away from, not coming back for any sort of new beginning, academic or social.
-But, like it or not, the town's the springboard for my research, it fitted the bill: this was more than being about me.
+It was Baytown past I'd spent my youth getting away from, not coming back to any sort of new beginning.

-From the train window I saw some tattered relics of the Silver Jubilee in Baytown: ragged plastic red, white and blue bunting hung forlorn on a garden shed, two rotting thread-bare Union Jacks on makeshift poles.
+From the train window - tattered relics of the Silver Jubilee in Baytown: ragged plastic red, white and blue bunting hung forlorn on a garden shed, two rotting thread-bare Union Jacks on makeshift poles.
 And, daubed on the backyard wall of one of the long rows of Victorian workers' terraces, the happy malapropism of a royalist slogan rendered in off-white paint: